comptergeeks/BlackJackCode/README.md

 # BlackJack Game
 heres is my black jack code
-1 error(s):
+2 error(s):
-if cpu hits 16, code breaks
+dealer only draws once
+if dealer hits 25, does not bust but instead wins